 - Most probiotics have shorter-term expiration dates than other supplements

 When you hear “omega” in relation to health and supplements, chances are you think of omega-3 fatty acids.
 These molecules are known to be good for skin and hair health in humans, and in dogs, they are responsible for healthy skin and fur, as well as heart health, cognitive function, and more!
-It’s also important to know that dogs can’t create their own omega-3s because of how their bodies worth with chemical bonds, so these important nutrients must be obtained from external sources.
+It’s also important to know that dogs can’t create their own omega-3s because of how their bodies worth with chemical bonds, so these essential nutrients must be obtained from external sources.

 - Skin and fur health